NLPWest/FinalProject/README.md

 # Our Goal
 - Our goal was to create a program that had 3 games and acted like a casino.
-There is a wallet class that keeps track of your money.
+There is a wallet class that keeps track of your money and you are allowed to bet so you can make and lose money.

 # Our Games
 - BlackJack